Iza-Bel/Iza-Bel/README.md

 - Hi, I'am Izabel Evangelista.
 - I Have 34 year.
-- I have 12 years of e-Commerce experience and actually estou explorando Programation and Date Science.
+- I have 12 years of e-Commerce experience and actually I'm exploring Programation and Date Science.
 - My object is change carrer, how i'm always participated that area of technology, i want know more.